 Location.
 The same allegations are treated more severely when in a “Public Place.”
 Housing, as well as “Place of Prostitution” can be factors.
 Use of a motor vehicle can result in a drivers license record notation, as well as vehicle forfeiture under Minnesota Statutes Section 609.5312, subd.
 3. There is a charge enhancement provision for school or park zones.

 Law Enforcement Methods

 In recent years much of the activity in this area has migrated from the streets to the internet.
-The police officers pursuing these cases have largely done so in response.
+The police officers pursuing these cases have largely followed.
 One thing that has not changed is that most prostitution busts are sting operations or traps.
 Once a suspect is apprehended by police, typically police will seek to get the person to make a statement.
 No matter what excuses the person makes, the statement will be valuable to police and prosecutors.
-The targeted suspect who remains completely silent unless their lawyer is present, will generally be less likely to be charged or convicted.
+The targeted suspect who remains completely silent unless their lawyer is present, will be less likely to be charged or convicted.